c-blake/suggest/README.md

 I think that I have at least found information I didn't see elsewhere that brackets its applicability which is worth letting people know about.
-In particular, SymSpell offers only modest speed-up vs-linear scan at large (4,5,..) edit distances of a medium- sized (40 kWord) corpus, as shown in ![this plot.](https://raw.githubusercontent.com/c-blake/suggest/master/scanVsymspellD5.png) This does roughly contradict Garbe's "large distance, large dictionary" sales pitch.
-False positive rates for d>3 probably makes that regime uninteresting.
+In particular, SymSpell offers only modest speed-up vs-linear scan at large (4,5,..) edit distances of a medium-sized (40 kWord) corpus, as shown in ![this plot.](https://raw.githubusercontent.com/c-blake/suggest/master/scanVsymspellD5.png) This does roughly contradict Garbe's "large distance, large dictionary" sales pitch.
+False positive rates for d>3 probably makes that regime less interesting in natural language settings.
 Still, SymSpell benefit remains ***only 7.3x-ish for 80 kWord @d=3*** which is not great.
-Indeed, **parallel** storage/processing optimizations on both linear scan and SymSpell querying **might even nullify** such a small advantage (the linear case has easily ensured work independence while SymSpell has plausibly high L3 cache competition.)
+Indeed, **parallel** storage & processing optimizations on both linear scan and SymSpell querying **might even nullify** such a small advantage (the linear case has easily ensured work independence while SymSpell has plausibly high L3 cache competition.)

 ## Experimental Set Up and Basics